nileshdarade/knurld-ruby-sdk/README.md

 #create our appmodel
 @appmodel = Knurld::AppModel.new({:vocabulary => ["Boston", "Ivory", "Sweden"]})

-#create an enrollment using the consumer & appmodel
+#enroll the consumer into the app
 @enrollment = Knurld::Enrollment.new({:consumer => @consumer, :appmodel => @appmodel})

 #retrieve the enrollment phrase & number of types to repeat each word